The right agitator solution for highly viscous slurry was found by combining lab and CFD results

 Due to the size of the reactors, this problem cannot be solved by mixing harder.
 The energy consumption and equipment cost for intensive mixing would undermine the viability of the investment.

 The key to minimizing the power required for comprehensive blending of the entire vessel is a uniform distribution of energy dissipation.

 In order to distribute mixing power evenly to the agitated media, UTG applied learnings form the biogas industry.
 Oversized and slowly turning Theta impellers cause extra low shear and gently transfer mechanical energy to the slurry flow.

 As impeller diameters between 4000–6000 mm are needed depending on the vessel size, we developed economical manufacturing methods for the impeller construction, hub and shaft design.

 Fatigue strength calculations in particular were made for all dynamic parts of the agitator shafts, couplings, hubs and impeller wings to avoid breakdowns of the optimized construction.

 As slurries have so-called representative viscosity rather than the common kind of viscosity found in in polymers, measurement methods needed to be found and implemented for representative testing and data collection for scale-up procedures.

-In order to minimize risk, measurements and the parallel integration of results into a CFD flow simulation for world-scale process was executed.
-Batch tests in the laboratory gave us the required rheology information for a CFD flow simulation.
+In order to minimize risk, measurements and the parallel integration of results into a CFD flow simulation of the full-scale process was executed.
+Batch tests in the laboratory gave us the required rheology information for the simulation.

-The CFD flow simulation demonstrated the impeller numbers, diameters and dissipated power that would be needed to mix the material uniformly all over the tank volume.
+The CFD flow simulation demonstrated the impeller numbers, diameters and dissipated power that would be needed to mix the material uniformly over the entire tank volume.